-The heater operates with pump low-speed only, and turns off when ever pump high-speed or blower is activated.
+For Europe, the heater operates with pump low-speed only, and turns off when ever pump high-speed or blower is activated.
+For North American models the heater is on at all times provided there is a demand for heat.